-Earlier we discussed the creation and perfection of security interest in collateral.
-It is also important that collateral be properly managed.
-The post below discusses two elements of collateral management.
+In our earlier post, we discussed the creation and perfection of security interest in collateral.
+It is also important to properly manage collateral.
+In this post we discuss the two elements of collateral management.

 Collateral Management broadly encompasses two risk management concepts: